-If the variable assigned to a screen element is linked to a command group, the writing of a set value is also handled by the command.
-The requirement for this is that a Write set value action is present with 'set value' switching direction.
+If the variable assigned to a screen element is linked to a command group, the writing of a set value is also handled by the command processing.
+The requirement for this is that a Write set value action is present with set value switching direction in the Command Processing.
 If this is missing, the writing of the set value is not carried out.